 While some of them may work short term, Google will inevitably catch on eventually.
 And when that happens, you’ll not only lose the rankings that you obtained using “black hat” techniques but could get your site penalized even further.

-Link building is one of the hardest parts of SEO Reputation Management.
-Work with a Victorious Specialist to see how our outreach team can do this work for you.
+Link building services are critical to SEO Reputation Management because they are almost impossible to do on your own.
+Work with a Victorious SEO specialist to see how our outreach team can do this work for you.

 |Wikipedia is a great example of something you really don’t have much control over but can build links to boost it’s ranking.|